 Most individuals are familiar with the term “plaque” and are aware that it should not be present on your teeth.
 However, they are unaware of what plaque actually is or how it contributes to tooth decay.

 The bacteria that dwell on the surface of your teeth and around the gumline form a sticky, white film called plaque.
 It builds up from routine daily tasks like eating and drinking, particularly if you’ve been ingesting a lot of carbohydrates and grains.
 Have you ever experienced a fuzzy feeling on your teeth that disappears after a thorough brushing?

 Yep, that’s plaque.

 Dental decay is a result of plaque, which is caused by bacteria that enjoy eating the sugars in your mouth and releasing acids that erode your tooth enamel.
 Plaque turns into tartar if you don’t routinely brush and floss away at it.
 Only a professional cleaning can get rid of the hardened substance called tartar that has built up on your teeth.
 To make an appointment for a dental cleaning, call our clinic.

 To regularly remove plaque:

-- Visit us for your regular dental cleanings.
+- Come see us for routine dental cleanings.